sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 > [!Note]
 > A Universal Windows app is built on the Universal Windows Platform (UWP), which was first introduced in Windows 8 as the Windows Runtime.
 A Classic Windows application uses the Classic Windows Platform (CWP) (e.g., COM, Win32, WPF, WinForms, etc.) and is typically launched using an .EXE or .DLL file.

-In addition to configuring assigned access or shell launcher, you can also configure optional features to further define the Kiosk experience.
+In addition to configuring assigned access or shell launcher, you can also [configure optional features to further define the Kiosk experience](#lockdown-settings).
 Some of the optional features include power button availability, welcome screen elements, and the ability to protect your internal physical media.

 ## <a name="windows-cd"></a>Windows Configuration Designer method for either a UWP or a Classic Windows application

 When you use the Provision Kiosk Devices wizard in Windows Configuration Designer, you can configure the kiosk to run either a single UWP app or a Classic Windows app.
-In Windows 10 version 1709, you can also create a Customizations XML file to run multiple apps on the kiosk device.

 > [!Important]
 > When you build a provisioning package, you may include sensitive information in the project files and in the provisioning package (.ppkg) file.
 Although you have the option to encrypt the .ppkg file, project files are not encrypted.
 You should store the project files in a secure location and delete the project files when they are no longer needed.

-### Create and build a provisioning package

 1. [Install Windows Configuration Designer](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-install-icd).
 1. Open Windows Configuration Designer and select **Provision kiosk devices**.
 Name your project and click **Next**.
 1. Create a provisioning package.
-See [Instructions for the kiosk wizard](https://docs.microsoft.com/en-us/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions#wizard) for instructions on moving through the steps of the wizard: **Setup device**, **Set up network**, **Account Management**, **Add applications** (you can install multiple applications, both Classic Windows and UWP apps, by clicking the plus button), **Add certificates**, **Configure kiosk account and app**, and **Configure kiosk common settings**.
+See [Instructions for the kiosk wizard](https://docs.microsoft.com/en-us/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions#wizard) for instructions on moving through the steps of the wizard: **Setup device**, **Set up network**, **Account Management**, **Add applications**, **Add certificates**, **Configure kiosk account and app**, and **Configure kiosk common settings**.
 1. Build the provisioning package.
 Click **Export** and select **Provisioning Package**.
 Enter the requested information and click **Finish** to close the wizard and return to the Customizations page.
 See [Build the provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-create-package#build-package) for more details if needed.
 * [Apply the provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-apply-package) to the device.